 lemon zest for serving

 Melt butter in a medium frypan, add the shallots and cook on low-medium heat for about 10 minutes.
-Heat the chicken stock in a small saucepan and drop in your broad beans and peas, allowing them to cook for a few minutes.
-Place the shallots, chicken stock and cooked peas and broad beans in a small food processor and blitz.
+Heat the stock (or salted water) in a small saucepan and drop in your broad beans and peas, allowing them to cook for a few minutes.
+Place the shallots, stock and cooked peas and broad beans in a small food processor and blitz.
 If the salsa is too thick, drizzle in some EVOO and blitz again.
 Add the mint leaves and salt and pepper to taste.

 Place the sourdough bread in the grill and toast the bread on both sides.
 Spread one side with the broad bean and pea salsa, scatter on some goat’s cheese feta, top with rocket leaves, lemon zest and freshly cracked black pepper to serve.